 Convention on Migratory Species (CMS)

 CMS is also known as the Bonn Convention.
-It is the only convention that deals with taking or harvesting of species from the wild.
+It is the only convention that deals with taking or harvesting species from the wild.
 It currently protects 173 migratory species from across the globe.
 Enforcement Year: The Convention came into force on November 1, 1983.

 Signed: 6 November 1979

 Migratory species threatened with extinction are listed on Appendix I of the Convention.
-CMS Parties strive towards strictly protecting these animals, conserving or restoring the places where they live, mitigating obstacles to migration and controlling other factors that might endanger them.
+CMS Parties strive towards strictly protecting these animals, conserving or restoring the places where they live, mitigating obstacles to migration, and controlling other factors that might endanger them.
 Besides establishing obligations for each State joining the Convention, CMS promotes concerted action among the Range States of many of these species.